Ballymena: Transport

 Ballymena railway station opened on 4 December 1855.
 A station was opened at Harryville on 24 August 1878, but closed on 3 June 1940.

 The Ballymena, Cushendall and Red Bay Railway operated narrow gauge railway services from Ballymena to Parkmore from 1875 to 1940.

 The Ballymena and Larne Railway was another narrow gauge railway.
 The line opened in 1878, but closed to passengers in 1933 and to goods traffic in 1940.
 Between 1878 and 1880 the line terminated at Harryville, but was then extended to the town's main railway station.

 Sport

 Association football clubs in the area include Ballymena United F.C., Coaching For Christ, Southside Rangers F.C. and Wakehurst F.C.

 Ballymena RFC is a local rugby union club.

 All Saints GAC is the only Gaelic Athletic Association club in the town.

 Ballymena Golf Club was founded in 1903.

-Other Ballymena sports clubs include Ballymena Cricket Club, Ballymena Lawn Tennis Club and Ballymena Bowling Club.
+Other Ballymena sports clubs include Ballymena Cricket Club, Ballymena Lawn Tennis Club, Ballymena Basketball Club and Ballymena Bowling Club.